 Oil spills and burning of oil wells leads to air as well as water pollution.
 Sentinel-2 satellite imagery shows oil spills in the eastern Deir ez-Zor, which contains 40% of the country’s oil reserves and Hasakah region.
 ISIS used scorched earth tactics in Deir ez-Zor and burnt most of the oil wells.
 This led to a severe hike in groundwater pollution and contamination of potable water.
 In Rmeilan, north east Syria, oil waste polluted agrarian land.

-With the help of Flash Environment Assessment Tool (FEAT), Copernicus Sentinel Hub identified the potential environmental risks associated with pollutants in the areas affected by the conflict.
+With the help of Flash Environment Assessment Tool (FEAT), PAX, a peace organization that supports the struggle for a democratic and inclusive Syria, identified the potential environmental risks associated with pollutants in the areas affected by the conflict.

 According to a report by the FAO (Food and Agriculture organization), food production in Syria has plunged to a record low and more than 50% of the population is unable to meet its daily dietary needs.
 Al-Hassakah, Ar-Raqqa, Rural Damascus, Deir-ez-Zor, Dara’a and Idleb are the regions where agriculture has been most severely affected.